compsoc-edinburgh/betterinformatics/_pages/level9.md

 Obviously each snack would be added to the price list and people would have to pay for them.

-It would be cool if we could get Inf to subsidise, but for now, we will have to buy own stuff.
+It would be cool if we could get Inf to subsidise, but for now, we will have to buy our own stuff.

 We were thinking about milk & tea:
 - obviously, it's hard to charge for milk